 Business process automation enables us to shift the responsibility for these productivity-draining tasks over to technology.
-Instead of wasting over 15 weeks per year on mundane, repetitive activities, we can enlist software to run them for us.
+Instead of spending 15 weeks each year on mundane tasks, we can use software to do them for us.

 What is business process automation?

-Business process automation (BPA) is a way for organizations to streamline their core processes end-to-end through a platform.
-With BPA, organizations can reduce their reliance on human intervention by automating a range of repetitive tasks.
+Business process automation (BPA) is a method for organizations to simplify their core processes using a platform.
+With BPA and intelligent automation, organizations can reduce their reliance on human intervention by automating a range of repetitive tasks.

 Compared to a simple task management platform, BPA helps you create, control, and manage complex workflows at scale.
 The strategy centralizes all of the processes that churn through your organization into one portal.